Coderkabs/Elmis-Pipeline/README.md

 - Java 11 or higher
 - Maven 3.6+
 - PostgreSQL database
-- Kafka cluster with configured topics   and consumer groupIds..
+- Kafka cluster with configured topics   and consumer groupIds.

 Configuration